 Meet Maestro is resilient to internet failure.
-Once the meet data is downloaded using Internet access, you can input times (or import times from a CTS Dolphin system) and enter DQs while completely offline.
+Once the meet data is downloaded using Internet access, you can input times (or import times from a timing system) and enter DQs while completely offline.

 - Data entry is saved but is not shared between computers

 - The settings area of the app is accessible